1st Workshop on

 16:50 - 17:25: Talk 6 (Georg Schollmeyer)

-: A Short Note on Idempotent Learners, Empirical Risk Minimization and the Necessary Condition in VC Theory
+Title: A Short Note on Idempotent Learners, Empirical Risk Minimization and the Necessary Condition in VC Theory

 Abstract: Many classical regression-, estimation- and classification approaches both from statistics and from machine learning have an intuitively appealing idempotency property.
 This is itself due to the often followed conceptual approach of projecting observed noisy data onto a space of parameters/functions, or more correctly, to their corresponding predictions.
 As a projection is particularly idempotent, these methods take this property over.
 Examples range from linear or polynomial regression to methods of empirical risk minimization like support vector machines.